sxjack/unix_rid_capture/README.md

 ### Compile rid_capture

-Install libpcap-dev and/or bluez.
-Make sure that all the options at the top of `rid_capture.h` are set correctly and type make.
+Check that the options at the top of `rid_capture.h` match what you want, check that any libraries that you need are installed and type make.
 It may make things easier later on if you edit the default device name near the top of `rid_capture.c` to match your installation.

 ### Running rid_capture